It’s Not A Good Idea To Abandon Your Marketing Efforts During A Global Pandemic

 Many well-known companies like Kellogg’s and Amazon became the uncontested leaders in their space by increasing marketing during recessions.
 And they’re basically unstoppable now.

-So, what should you do?
+So, what should you and your marketing consultants do?
 That’s something only you can answer for your business.
-There are many very real considerations to work through including cash flow and financial situation.
+There are many very real considerations to work through, including cash flow and financial situation.
 But if it’s feasible and realistic to continue your marketing or even increase it right now, it could pay off exponentially in the months and years to come.
 Think carefully and don’t abandon all your marketing efforts now.

 How can we help you?

-At Content Box, we are dedicated to Making Marketing Easy for small to mid-sized businesses.
+As marketing consultants, we at Content Box are dedicated to Making Marketing Easy for small to mid-sized businesses.
 In these challenging times, we are working closely with all our clients to help them navigate the new world we are currently facing.

 As an offer to other small businesses seeking extra support, we are offering a FREE website audit and a FREE, no obligation 30-minute phone consultation to help you maintain your marketing activities, using some of the great tools out there.
 To keep your marketing efforts going and be on the road that finds the rainbow with the pot of gold, Click here!
 (Be patient – it takes a few minutes to generate the report.)